Qiskit/qiskit-tutorials/INSTALL.md

 jupyter notebook index.ipynb
 ```

-## 5. Visualizing Circuits
+## 5. Visualizing Circuits with Latex
 You can visualize your quantum circuits directly from Qiskit.
-To get publication-quality images, Qiskit plots circuits using LaTeX, which means you will need to install some pre-requisite software.
+Qiskit circuit drawers are based on matplotlib and latex.
+The matplotlib version is entirely native to Python, and thus easy to use.
+The Latex version produces publication-quality circuit images, but relies on some pre-requisite software.
 These include the `pdflatex` compiler for rendering latex documents, and the Poppler library for converting PDF to image.
-In the future, we will provide ways of plotting circuits without relying on Latex.
+To get these:

 On Linux: